maureeama/maureeama/README.md

 ### Hello there! 🪴

 My name is Mariama.
-I'm a first-year computer science student.
+I'm a first-year computer science student @York University.
 Welcome to my hub.